Marvcus Patton

-Marvcus Raymond Patton (born May 1, 1967) is a former professional American football player who was selected by the Buffalo Bills in the 8th round of the 1990 NFL Draft.
-A 6'2", 239-lb. linebacker from UCLA, Patton played in 13 NFL seasons from 1990 to 2002 for the Bills, the Washington Redskins, and the Kansas City Chiefs.
-Patton never missed a regular season game in his entire career.
+Marvcus Raymond Patton (born May 1, 1967) is an American former professional football player who was a linebacker for 13 seasons in the National Football League (NFL).
+He played college football for the UCLA Bruins and was selected by the Buffalo Bills in the eighth round of the 1990 NFL draft.
+Patton played in the NFL from 1990 to 2002 for the Bills, Washington Redskins, and Kansas City Chiefs.
+He never missed a regular season game in his entire career.
 After earning a full-time starting role in his fourth season with the Bills, he started all but three games for the remainder of his career.

 Early life

 Patton was just 9-years-old when his father Raymond Hicks, an undercover detective in Los Angeles, was shot and killed in the line of duty.
 His mother, Barbara Patton, a former National Women's Football League player with the Los Angeles Dandelions, taught Patton about football.
 Mother and son both played middle linebacker, with Barbara once breaking an opposing player's helmet.
 “I thought it was really cool to tell my friends that my mom was a linebacker,” Patton once shared.